2025 Graduate Catalog

 Core Requirements (18 semester hours)

-Students must choose a concentration for this degree program and may select from the Concentration in Coaching Theory and Strategy, Concentration in Interscholastic Athletic Administration, or Concentration in Sports Business Leadership.
+Students must choose a concentration for this degree program and may select from a Concentration in Coaching Theory and Strategy, Concentration in Interscholastic Athletic Administration, or Concentration in Sports Business Leadership.

 Concentration in Coaching Theory and Strategy (9 semester hours)